A geometric Elliott invariant and noncommutative rigidity of mapping tori: Main results and applications

-An isomorphism of such invariants consists of isomorphisms between the corresponding $K$-theory and homology groups, making the triangle \eqref{eq basic diagram} commute and preserving the pairing $T$, along with the simplicial structure of positive currents.
+An isomorphism of such invariants consists of isomorphisms between the corresponding $K$-theory and homology groups, making the triangle \eqref{eq basic diagram} commute and preserving the pairing $T$, along with the Choquet simplex structure of positive currents.